csongorb/growingstuff/onstage/readme.md

 The tour is a part of [*Pippin Barr x Devolution: It is as if you were...*](https://github.com/csongorb/growingstuff), a cooperation between [Pippin Barr](https://pippinbarr.com/), [Devolution](https://devolution.online/), A MAZE. / Berlin 2025 and [UE University of Europe for Applied Sciences](https://www.ue-germany.com).

-## It is as if you were attending an experiment
+## It is as if you were talking about growing stuff

 ```
 When?
-- Friday?
+- Thursday, 11:30 - 12:30

 Who?
 - Pippin Barr